huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 * `table_names` - (Required, List) Specifies the names of table which belong to a same datebase.

+<a name="block--alarm_notify"></a>
+The `alarm_notify` block supports:

+* `topic_urn` - (Required, String, ForceNew) Specifies the SMN topic URN which is subscribed.

+* `delay_time` - (Optional, Int, ForceNew) Specifies the Delay threshold between the source and destination database, in seconds.
+Value ranges from **1** to **3600**.
+Default is **0** and no notifications will be sent to recipient.
+If the delay exceeds a specified value and lasts for 6 minutes, DRS will notify specified recipients.
+This option is available only for **full+incremental** tasks.

+* `rpo_delay` - (Optional, Int, ForceNew) Specifies the RPO delay threshold, in seconds.
+Value ranges from **1** to **3600**.
+  Default is **0** and no notifications will be sent to recipient.
+If the RPO delay between the service database and the DRS instance exceeds a specified value and lasts for 6 minutes, DRS will notify specified recipients.

+* `rto_delay` - (Optional, Int, ForceNew) Specifies the RTO delay threshold, in seconds.
+Value ranges from **1** to **3600**.
+  Default is **0** and no notifications will be sent to recipient.
+If the RTO delay between the DRS instance and the DR database exceeds a specified value and lasts for 6 minutes, DRS will notify specified recipients.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: